Futures options spread lesson #3, the Calendar Spread.

-The example I’m using is the Coffee futures market.
-As you can see in the charts below, Coffee had been trending downwards for several months.
-For this trade example, I’ll be using July ’15 and September ’15 charts.
-Looking at the chart formation, I felt Coffee would not shoot up over 68 points based upon my technical and fundamental analysis.
-With this in mind, I’d sell the 210.00 Calls in the September contract and buy the 210.00 Calls in the July contract.
-I’ll collect 180 points ($675) for the September Calls and I’ll pay 85 points ($318.75) for the July Calls leaving me with a credit of 95 points ($356.25), which will be the maximum gross profit on this trade (one point in Coffee futures equals $3.75).
+The example I’m using is the Natural Gas market.
+As you can see in the chart below, Natural Gas has been trending upwards for several months.
+For this trade example, I’ll be using October’21 and December ’21 Put options.
+Looking at the chart formation, I felt Natural Gas would not drop over 930 points based upon my technical and fundamental analysis over the next couple of months.
+With this in mind, I’d sell two (2) 3300 Puts in the December contract and buy two (2) 3100 Puts in the October contract.
+Typically with Calendar spreads, you want to choose relatively equal strike prices.
+In this case, the October futures contract was trading approximately 200 points less than the December contract.
+I’ll collect 44 points for each of the December Puts ($880) and I’ll pay 9 points for each of the October Puts ($180) leaving me with a credit of 35 points x 2 ($700), which will be the maximum gross profit on this trade (each point in Natural gas futures equals $10.00).
 Remember to account for trade commissions and fees when calculating your profits and losses.

 In using a futures option Calendar Spread, we are gaining the following benefits as opposed to just selling an option outright (not in a spread)…

 - Longer staying power.
-If Coffee futures were to have a large jump in price, my long July Calls would be rising in value to help offset some of the losses on the short September Calls giving me time to re-evaluate the trade.
+If Natural Gas futures were to have a large drop in price, my long October Puts would be rising in value to help offset some of the losses on the short December Puts giving me time to re-evaluate the trade.

 - Lower margin requirements.
-By trading a spread, we can benefit by lower margin requirements as opposed to selling an option outright.
-In this example, the margin difference is almost 30% lower for the futures option spread.
+By trading a spread, we can benefit from lower margin requirements as opposed to selling an option outright.
+In this example, the margin difference is almost 30% lower for the futures options spread.

 Of course, we do have some downsides to the Calendar Spread.
 Because this is a spread, we typically have to hold the trade longer to realize a profit.
 We also will have higher trade commissions and fees as we are trading multiple contract months as opposed to just trading one month.

-Another point to keep in mind that can be a negative aspect is that the futures option purchased, in this case, the July 210.00 Calls, will expire 2 months prior to the September futures option sold leaving you ‘naked’ the short side.
+Another point to keep in mind that can be a negative aspect is that the futures option purchased, in this case, the October 3100 Puts, will expire 2 months prior to the December futures option sold leaving you ‘naked’ on the short side.
 My personal feeling on this is that once I’m that far into the trade, I have a pretty good feeling if it’s going my way or not so by the time the purchased option expires, I’ll know if I’m going to hold on or get out.

-As always, no futures option strategy is guaranteed to produce profits.
+As always, no futures options strategy is guaranteed to produce profits.
 This strategy can result in a loss.
-It’s important to determine both the profit and loss you are willing to accept for every trade you enter, before you enter the trade.
+It’s important to determine both the profit and loss you are willing to accept for every trade you enter before you enter the trade.

 Insignia Futures & Options is currently accepting new futures trading accounts…